DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 **app.js**

-This will contain the client-side code for your application.
+The app.js file will contain the client-side code for your application.

 First, add a helper function to display messages in the *\<pre>*: